louisguitton/guitton.co-hugo/content/posts/2020-05-23-last-blog-post.md

 {{< tweet 1248945877886087169 >}}

-I post naturally almost once a month, but given I have limited time, I'm interested in understanding how I can maximise the impact of one post on my website tracking data.
+I post naturally almost once a month, but given I have limited time, I'm interested in understanding how I can maximize the impact of one post on my website tracking data.

 First (and we won't cover this here), you might wonder how to define success of you online project: